 These smaller practices face a perfect storm in 2026:

-• Patient expectations are rising.
+Patient expectations are rising.
 People book flights, order food, and manage bank accounts from their phones.
-Then they call your office and sit on hold for 8 minutes to reschedule a follow-up.
+Then they call your office and sit on hold for several minutes just to reschedule a follow-up.
 The gap is glaring.

 The clinics adopting AI now aren't doing it because it's trendy.
 They're doing it because admin work is eating their margins and burning out their staff.